hathibelagal-dev/instantpolyglot/docs/eng/Historical_Indo-European_Linguistics.md

 - Greco-Armenian
 - Germano-Baltic

 The exact structure of the IE family tree remains a subject of debate.
-Some linguists propose a "bush" model rather than a tree, suggesting that many branches split off from PIE in relatively quick succession.
+Some linguists propose a “bush” model rather than a tree, suggesting that many branches split off from PIE in relatively quick succession.

 ## Writing Systems